American Idiot (musical): Critical reception

 Isherwood's review for the Broadway production was enthusiastic.
 He called the show "a pulsating portrait of wasted youth that invokes all the standard genre conventions... only to transcend them through the power of its music and the artistry of its execution, the show is as invigorating and ultimately as moving as anything I've seen on Broadway this season.
 Or maybe for a few seasons past."
 Jed Gottlieb of the Boston Herald enjoyed the premise of the show but found that "the music and message suffer in a setting where the audience is politely, soberly seated".
 Michael Kuchwara of the Associated Press found the show to be "visually striking [and] musically adventurous", but noted that "the show has the barest wisp of a story and minimal character development".
 Paul Kolnik in USA Today enjoyed the contradiction that Green Day's "massively popular, starkly disenchanted album ... would be the feel-good musical of the season".
 Time magazine's Richard Zoglin opined that the score "is as pure a specimen of contemporary punk rock as Broadway has yet encountered [yet] there's enough variety....
 Where the show fall short is as a fully developed narrative."
 He concluded that "American Idiot, despite its earnest huffing and puffing, remains little more than an annotated rock concert....
 Still, [it] deserves at least two cheers – for its irresistible musical energy and for opening fresh vistas for that odd couple, rock and Broadway."
 Peter Travers from Rolling Stone wrote, "Though American Idiot carries echoes of such rock musicals as Tommy, Hair, Rent and Spring Awakening, it cuts its own path to the heart.
 You won't know what hit you.
 American Idiot knows no limits — it's a global knockout."

 Reviews of the West End production were generally positive.
-Rachel Ward of The Telegraph gave it four out of five stars, calling "90 minutes of uninterrupted chaos".
+Rachel Ward of The Telegraph gave it four out of five stars, calling the show "90 minutes of uninterrupted chaos".
 Kate Stanbury from Official London Theatre summarized, "Chaotic, intense and pulsating with legendary Green Day hits, a trip to this Tony Award-winning musical may just give you the time of your life."
 Paul Taylor of The Independent also gave four out of five stars, praising director and choreographer Racky Plews for making "a sharp-witted version that throbs with some of the energy of a rock gig (if minus the feeling of unpredictability) while being shrewdly calibrated to suit the intimacy of the 350-seater Arts Theatre."